-"Experimental Designs for Identifying Causal Mechanisms."
-Journal of the Royal Statistical Society Series A, forthcoming (with Kosuke Imai and Dustin Tingley).
-To be read before the Royal Statistical Society in 2012.
+"Experimental Designs for Identifying Causal Mechanisms" (2013), Journal of the Royal Statistical Society, Series A, 176(1), 5--51 (with Kosuke Imai and Dustin Tingley).
+Lead article with discussions.
+Read before the Royal Statistical Society in 2012.

 "Unpacking the Black Box of Causality: Learning about Causal Mechanisms from Experimental and Observational Studies."
-American Political Science Review, forthcoming (with Kosuke Imai, Luke Keele and Dustin Tingley).
+(2011) American Political Science Review, 105(4), pp.765-789 (with Kosuke Imai, Luke Keele and Dustin Tingley).

 "Causal Inference with Differential Measurement Error: Nonparametric Identification and Sensitivity Analysis" (2010), American Journal of Political Science, 54(2), 543-560 (with Kosuke Imai).